NUS1996/NUS1996/README.md

-# 📊 Data Analyst Portfolio
+# 📊 Data Analyst | Business Analyst Portfolio

 Welcome to my GitHub portfolio!
 I'm a passionate **Data Analyst** with expertise in SQL, Excel, Power BI, and Python.
 This repository showcases my projects, skills, and insights into data analysis.